King Mosiah II: Narration

 Mosiah is one of the sons of King Benjamin.
 The Book of Mormon says he is well educated in the languages of his ancestors, the records on the brass plates, and the records on the plates of Nephi.
 When King Benjamin is about to die, he asks Mosiah to be the next king and gives him the plates of brass, the plates of Nephi, the sword of Laban, and the Liahona.
 All the people gather and Mosiah is named king at the age of thirty.
 He first sends a group of twelve men to the land of Lehi-Nephi to follow up on the others who had traveled there previously under the direction of Zeniff.
 Mosiah reigns in peace for three years and encourages his people to work the land, working alongside them to avoid being a burden.

 At this point, the group he had sent towards Lehi-Nephi has helped the people of Zeniff, now led by Zeniff's grandson Limhi, escape from the Lamanites.
 They travel to Zarahemla and are welcomed into Mosiah's protection, followed shortly later by the people of Alma who had also escaped from Lamanite control.
 King Mosiah gathers all the people together to share the records of Zeniff and Alma.
 He also gives Alma authority to organize churches in the land, but members of the younger generation work to draw away the believers, including Mosiah's own sons.
 He declares to his people that they should all be equal and everyone should work to support themselves, which leads to another period of peace.

 Mosiah's sons, who had earlier worked against the church, had converted and gone off to convert the Lamanites.
-Because none of them want to be king, Mosiah gathers the records he as access to, including the plates of brass, the plates of Nephi, all of his own writings, and the twenty four plates brought by Limhi's people.
+Because none of them want to be king, Mosiah gathers the records he has access to, including the plates of brass, the plates of Nephi, all of his own writings, and the twenty four plates brought by Limhi's people.
 He translates the twenty four plates, which talk about people who came from the Tower of Babel.
 He then gives all of these records to Alma the Younger, and instructs him to keep his own records as well.
 Mosiah warns his people against the dangers of a bad king and suggests they instead use a system of judges.